 Since we’re eliminating that extra sugary layer, let’s add a little extra flavor: almond.
-A slightly denser coffee cake, flavored with vanilla and almond, and lightened up with some yogurt.
+An easy one bowl coffee cake, flavored with vanilla and almond, and lightened up with some yogurt.

 If you’ve been following along with my kitchen experiments for any length of time, you know that I’m a huge fan of swapping in Greek yogurt in salads and casseroles – just check out my extra-crunchy broccoli salad, corn, crab, and tomato salad, or horseradish dill coleslaw.

 So let’s go ahead and continue that trend, and bake some Greek yogurt into this nectarine upside-down cake!
 Why do we include Greek yogurt in cakes?
-It’s time for a little… kitchen chemistry!
+It’s time for my favorite subject… kitchen chemistry!

 Greek yogurt is a great way to lighten up a cake, providing similar results to heavy cream or sour cream with a lower fat and calorie content.
-But why not use regular yogurt?
-Regular yogurt has a much higher water content, which can directly impact the development of gluten in a recipe.
-Too much liquid = a more irregular crumb or a tougher end product.
-The more dense, solid consistency of Greek yogurt results in a finer crumb.
-But always go off the recipe — if it calls for regular yogurt, use regular — if written correctly, the rest of the ingredients should compensate for the extra liquid!
+Greek yogurt has a lower water content than regular yogurt.
+Too much water can over-develop gluten, resulting in a more irregular crumb or a tougher end product.
+The more solid consistency of Greek yogurt results in a finer, more tender crumb.

 Oh, and just in case you were on the fence about whether or not to make this cake, I dropped off a big slice to a friend in the neighborhood, and this was the response: